pantheon-systems/documentation/source/content/disaster-recovery.md

 ## Access

-Site Disaster Recovery is available for purchase as an add-on to all Elite site plans except Elite Starter.
+Site Disaster Recovery is available for purchase as an add-on to all Elite site plans.
 For more information, please [contact Sales](https://pantheon.io/contact-us?docs).

 ![Chart showing Pantheon's zone-based disaster recovery architecture](../images/site-dr-diagram.png)